 1. You stream payments in real time – but what if someone pays $5 but consumes $10 of content?
 How does that work?

 We currently cap the real-time payments at $5 and we pay out additional funds via our boosting pilot program based on upvotes on the site to get to an average payout amount of at least $5 per subscriber.
-This model prevents people taking advantage of our platform to pay themselves while also rewarding the highest-quality content creators.
 It’s still early but the program has already helped to attract much higher quality content.
 In the future, we have plans to further adjust the model based on feedback from our members.

 Ledger Insights comment: So for heavy users, the content creators are subsidizing them with freebies when they consume more than $5.
 But Coil is trying to make that up by compensating high quality content creators with a sort-of bonus.
 It’s a nice idea because its easier/cheaper to pump out high volumes of low quality content.
 But the boosting involves some subjective decision making.

 2. Your site FAQ says that Coil “pays out a fixed bandwidth per second that goes to the creator instantly.”
 So all content is paid the same $ amount per second?
 Some content costs more to create.
 And sometimes it costs more to create content that is time efficient for the user. eg. to create a good visual costs more than to write out what it represents, but it takes longer to read the latter.

 You are correct.
 We are planning to introduce different payment speeds for different types of content.
 We don’t have any details to share regarding those plans yet.